 Baclofen has a very complex effect on the brain.
-Since it reduces breathing, slows heart rate, and relaxes muscles, it can act somewhat like a depressant.
-However, the drug is also structurally related to amphetamines, so it can cause some stimulant-like effects.
+It can act somewhat like a depressant since it reduces breathing, slows heart rate, and relaxes muscles.
+However, the drug is also structurally related to amphetamines so that it can cause some stimulant-like effects.
 These contradictory impacts on the brain can alter a person’s thinking patterns and behavior.
 Especially when it is frequently taken at large dosages, research finds baclofen can cause mental health problems.

 Baclofen abuse is common among those with mental health conditions.
 Since the drug can have a relaxing, anti-anxiety effect, some people might try to self-medicate by taking baclofen regularly.
-It is true that baclofen can help with some anxiety and depression symptoms.
+Baclofen can indeed help with some anxiety and depression symptoms.
 However, self-medicating is never wise.
 Without support from a doctor, it is possible to take the wrong amount and make your symptoms worse.
 Especially when you have been abusing baclofen for a while, you might find that you get intense waves of anxiety and depression between doses.
 This can make it even harder to manage your mental health, and if you run out of baclofen, your situation can deteriorate rapidly.

 Chronic Baclofen Misuse